Muhammad-Sarfaraz/ByteLogs/mysql/guide.md

-# A Hands-On Guide to Python Programming
+# A Hands-On Guide to MySQL